Are You Looking For Active Stock? CenterPoint Energy (CNP)

-CenterPoint Energy (CNP) observed an average volume with 5.37M shares and exchanged 7624576 shares on hands in most recent trading session.
-The stock acknowledged active focus on shares in the Thursday trading session.
-CNP disclosed a change of -0.26% and its listed share value at $26.78 in the recent trade transaction.
+CenterPoint Energy (CNP) exchanged 1963732 shares on hands in most recent trading session and observed an average volume with 5.62M shares.
+The stock acknowledged active focus on Tuesday trading session.
+CNP disclosed a change of 0.11% and its listed share value at $26.76 in the recent trade transaction.
 This company belong to USA Country and part of Utilities sector.
-It has a market capitalization of $13.44B.
+It has a market capitalization of $13.47B.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

-CNP revealed weekly performance of 7.90% and shown yearly performance of -5.67%.
-The stock moved to -10.49% in last six months and it maintained for the month at 5.68%.
-The stock noted year to date performance at -5.14% and changed about -11.70% over the last three months.
-The stock’s price situated at -14.77% from 52 week high and stock price seen at 10.43% when looking at 52 week low price.

-According to data provided by FINVIZ, the current analyst consensus rating supposed at 2.6 on company shares (1.0 Strong Buy, 2.0 Buy, 3.0 Hold, 4.0 Sell, 5.0 Strong Sell).
-Looking ahead of 52-week period, the stock will achieve $28.17 price.
-This mean target price is expected by analysts.

 VOLATILITY ANALYSIS: